miguelmota/miguelmota.github.io/blog/_posts/2015-02-16-naive-bayes-classifier-in-javascript.md

 ## Usage

 Now we get to use the Bayes classifier.
 Here's an example to classify a statement as either *positive* or *negative*.
+The algorithm must first learn from a *training set* of data.

 ```javascript
 var BayesClassifier = require('../bayes-classifier');